 That said, it’s even more beautiful than you can imagine.

 During my first day at the Golden Temple, I returned to Sri Harmandir Sahib just after sunset and found the entire Golden Temple complex covered in lights and surrounded by candles.

 Thousands of pilgrims stood still, chanting and praying.
 It was a very moving scene, although the photographer in me just wanted to be taking photos.

+Carrie, Lauren and I sat there for quite a while, taking it all in.
 Then, just before we stood up to leave, a fireworks display began just over the Golden Temple.
-Apparently, it was Guru #9’s birthday and this was the celebration.
+Apparently, it was Guru #9’s birthday, and this was the celebration.